Skip to content

 When a purpose-built app earns its keep

-A dedicated app is worth it when the honor system stops scaling: when workers are at sites you are not, when padding fifteen minutes a day across the crew adds up to real money, when a client or an auditor might ask you to prove hours, or when re-keying timesheets is eating a night of your week.
 The app captures the punch at the moment it happens, ties it to a place, keeps a record no one can quietly alter, and hands payroll a finished sheet.
-You are paying to move honesty from something you inspect to something that is true by default.
+You're paying to move honesty from something you inspect to something that's true by default.

-That is the whole trade.
+That's the whole trade.
 Everything below shows what that looks like end to end, so you can decide whether your crew is past the ceiling of paper or a sheet.

 Put a number on what padding costs you